davidski/VulnPryer/README.rst

 Sponsorship
 ===========

+`RedSeal <https://www.redsealnetworks.com/>`__ has supported development of the VulnPryer project, providing technical assistance with the RedSeal TRL interface.

 `Risk Based Security <https://www.riskbasedsecurity.com/>`__ has generously supported continued development of the VulnPryer project, providing technical assistance with the VulnDB interface.